TyberiusPrime/mbf-fastq-processor/README.md

     index2 = ['index2_A.fastq', 'index2_B.fastq.gz', 'index2_C.fastq.zstd']
 ```

-You can ommit all inputs but read1.
+You can omit all inputs but read1.
 Values may be lists or single filenames.
 Compression is detected from file contents (.gz/bzip2/zstd).
 Files must match, i.e. matching files must have the same number of lines.